pkp/learning-ojs/en/copyediting.md

 ![](learning-ojs-3-se-copyedited-dash.png)

-You can download and review the final copyedited version from the Copyedit Files panel.
+You can download and review the final copyedited version from the Copyedited panel.

 ![](learning-ojs-3-se-copyedited-files.png)

-At this point you could communicate further with the copyeditor, or, if you are satisfied, move the submission to the Production stage.
+At this point you could communicate further with the Copyeditor, or, if you are satisfied, move the submission to the Production stage.

-To do, select the blue Send to Production action button.
+To do so, select the blue **Send to Production** button.

-This will generate an official notice to the authors that the submission is moving to the next stage.
+This will generate an official notice to the Authors that the submission is moving to the next stage.

 ![](learning-ojs-3-se-send-to-production.png)